MarlinFirmware/MarlinDocumentation/_hardware/Display_Controller.md

 ### General information

-Marlin supports a wide variety of display controllers, from simple charater based displays, mono grpahics displays through to color displays.
+Marlin supports a wide variety of display controllers, from simple character based displays, mono graphics displays through to color displays.

 {:.pretty-list.headless}
-`Charater LCD`|The charater definitions are stored in ROM on the display controller.
-Some custom charaters are definable.
+`Character LCD`|The character definitions are stored in ROM on the display controller.
+Some custom characters are definable.
 `Mono graphics display`|Display is a bitmap.
-Pixels are indivitually set and cleared to form images and text.
+Pixels are individually set and cleared to form images and text.
 `Color graphical display`|Display is an array of data.
-Pixels are indivitually set and cleared to form images and text.
+Pixels are individually set and cleared to form images and text.
 `Smart display`|Displays that have their own controller and custom protocols.
-`Gcode hosts`|These are small computers with displays actinging as a host.
+`G-code hosts`|These are small computers with displays acting as a host.
 These talk GCODE.

 ### Character based LCDs

 ##### REPRAP_DISCOUNT_SMART_CONTROLLER
-One of the most common charater displays.
+One of the most common character displays.
 4×20 characters LCD panel
 SD Card reader
 Reset button